 This is a great example of a Content Locker, it clearly outlines it's Free, they clearly display the value in the content and what you will receive, and even better than that, it almost doesn't even feel like a content locker when you're passing over your email address, it almost feels natural that they would send it to your email.

 If you can replicate something like this internally in your Business, you can expect to see a strong, consistent number of Emails signing up through your Content Locker.

-As mentioned, in order to get people to convert within your Content Locker you need to make sure you have an offer that provides enough motivation for your user to convert and take desired action, if you master this - you'll see consistent leads, increased traffic and more sales through your Content Strategy!
+To get people to convert within your Content Locker you need to make sure you have an offer that provides enough motivation for your user to convert and take desired action, if you master this - you'll see consistent leads, increased traffic and more sales through your Content Strategy.

 Ready to add Content Lockers to your Marketing Strategy?
-Get Started with Content Lockers today, 100% free at Notifia.io
+Get Started with Content Lockers today, at Notifia.io